JaredReando/meal-train-clone/README.md

 This project is a case study in Angular which aims to clone the popular meal giving site Meal Train.
 It is a work in progress and meant only for educational purposes.

+My primary focus for the project was replicating the basic functionality of the Meal Train service.
+Namely, the ability for a user to create a new event and review details of existing events from an overview dashboard:

+The original site has a few features I wasn't able to figure out just yet.
+Specifically, the multiple date selection interface proved challenging

+View the hosted site [HERE](https://meal-train-clone.firebaseapp.com/)

 ## Setup and Installation

 1. Clone the project from https://github.com/jaredreando/meal-train-clone.git to a local directory